Skip to content

 OpenLegion's architecture

-OpenLegion uses a three-zone trust model.
+OpenLegion uses a four-zone trust model (plus an operator-or-internal tier).
 Each agent runs in its own Docker container — non-root, no Docker socket, resource-capped.
-The vault proxy handles all authenticated calls.
-YAML workflows define exact tool access and budgets per agent.
+The vault proxy handles all authenticated calls. fleet-model coordination define exact tool access and budgets per agent.

 When to Choose Dify